r1shi-git/unet-nuclei/README.md

 <img src="/images/counting.png" width="40%">

 ### Final thoughts
-The final result from this pipeline is a segmented image with cells counted.
-It works well as a first prototype and proof of concept but there is much room for improvement; for example, some of the cells overlap and get clustered together as one single cell, which also leads to under counting.
-Future post-processing using water shed techniques should help with this.
-Additionally, I'd like to try other network architectures including R-CNN.
+The eventual outcome from this pipeline is a fragmented picture with cells counted.
+It functions admirably as a first model and verification of idea but there is much opportunity to get better; for instance, a portion of the cells cover and get clustered together as one single cell, which additionally prompts under counting.
+Future post-handling using water shed techniques should assist with this.
+Further, other network architectures can be tested for improvisation of accuracy and optimization of resources.
+Some examples for the same can be R-CNN, U-Net++, etc.

 [1] Janowczyk, A., & Madabhushi, A. (2016).
 Deep learning for digital pathology image analysis: A comprehensive tutorial with selected use cases.
 Journal of pathology informatics, 7.